 After thorough technical evaluation, Anguil Environmental Systems, Inc. was selected and contracted to solve the VOC problem and satisfy EPA requirements.

 Anguil analyzed the operation and focused on the composition of the solvents and the high air volume.
 Of the solvents used, a small portion was methylene chloride.
-Chlorinated compounds are a potential poison to most catalytic systems and the company's consultant recommended a thermal incinerator.
+Chlorinated compounds are a potential poison to most catalytic systems and the company’s consultant recommended a thermal incinerator.
 Anguil recognized that a less expensive alternative to a thermal unit would be an Anguil Chloro-Cat capable of processing the chlorinated compounds.
 However, Anguil recommended evaluation of alternate compounds to replace the chlorinated organics.
-Upon investigation, the company chemist determined that all of the chlorinated compounds could be replaced with regular organic solvents.
+Upon investigation, the company chemist determined that all the chlorinated compounds could be replaced with regular organic solvents.

 The high air volume was then addressed.
-One of Anguil's strengths is their knowledge in capture hooding and air flow reduction techniques.
-The 28,000 SCFM (44,159 Nm3/Hr) of exhaust was originally recommended based on the assumption that all thirteen (13) batch mixing devices could potentially be at their peak mixing and vapor loading capacity simultaneously.
+One of Anguil’s strengths is our knowledge in capture hooding and air flow reduction techniques.
+The 28,000 SCFM (44,159 Nm3/hr) of exhaust was originally recommended based on the assumption that all thirteen (13) batch mixing devices could potentially be at their peak mixing and vapor loading capacity simultaneously.
 Interviewing the facility manager, it was determined that not all thirteen mixers were ever loaded simultaneously.